ONSAS/ONSAS/docs/src/creatingModels.md

 See the `crossSectionProps.m` function for more details.

 #### 2D elements

 For 2D elements such as `triangle` in this field a float number representing the thickness of the element is set.

 ### `elements.aeroNumericalParams`
-A cell with the number of Gauss integration points `numGauss`, the boolean `computeStiffnessAeroTangent` for computing the aerodynamic stiffness matrix and `geometricNonLinearAero` to take into account geometric nonlinearities or (reconfiguration).
+A cell with the number of Gauss integration points `numGauss`, the boolean `computeStiffnessAeroTangent` for computing the aerodynamic stiffness matrix and `geometricNonLinearAero` to take into account geometric nonlinearities or (reconfiguration) for each element.
 ```math
 \{  numGauss \,\,stiffnessAeroTangent\, \,geometricNonLinearAero \}
 ```